 We do not find a correlation between stars' rotation periods and their flare amplitudes (Fig.~\ref{fig:amp_and_n_flares_vs_rot}).
 Large flares seem to be as likely to occur on photometric fast rotators as on the other stars in our sample.
 This is in agreement with previous findings \citep[e.g.][]{Maehara2012}, and can be explained if the magnetic field energy is stored near a star spot.
 It was shown for different star types, that in this scenario the rotation period does not influence the maximum energy \citep[e.g.][]{Rodono1986}.

-Our results also suggest a link between the flare frequency and the rotation period for the fastest photometric rotators (Fig.~\ref{fig:amp_and_n_flares_vs_rot}).
-The ones with $P<0.3$~d seem to reach only half the maximum flare frequency as ones with $P>0.3$~d.
-However, we point out that this could also be sampling issue; there are fewer photometric rotators with $P<0.3$~d and the distribution of the flare frequency, peaking at $\sim0.1$ flares per day, shows a long tail until $\sim0.5$ flares per day.
+Our results suggest a link between the flare frequency and the rotation period for the fastest photometric rotators (Fig.~\ref{fig:amp_and_n_flares_vs_rot}).
+Stars with $P<0.3$\,d reach only half the maximum flare frequency as those with $P>0.3$\,d.
+However, this could also be sampling issue; there are fewer photometric rotators with $P<0.3$\,d and the distribution of the flare frequency, peaking at $\sim0.1$ flares per day, shows a long tail until $\sim0.5$ flares per day.

-For $P>1$~d, the frequency of superflares (flares with energies $>10^{33}$~erg) was reported to decrease with period \citep[e.g.][]{Maehara2012}.
-For our sample, however, the available rotation period information is too sparse to study this link for rotation periods $P>1$~d.
+For $P>1$\,d, the frequency of superflares (flares with energies $>10^{33}$\,erg) was reported to decrease with period \citep[e.g.][]{Maehara2012}.
+For our sample, however, the available rotation period information is too sparse to study this link for rotation periods $P>1$\,d.

-\subsection{107 stars show flares with flux increases of multiple magnitudes}
+\subsection{99 stars show flares with flux increases of multiple magnitudes}

-\citet{Chang2018} conducted a study of flaring M-dwarf stars in the Kepler sample.
+\citet{Chang2018} conducted a study of flaring M~dwarf stars in the Kepler sample.
 They found eight flares that increase the stellar brightness at peak by a factor of two or more.
 The authors define these events as `hyperflares' (we do not follow this nomenclature here).
 The strongest flare they detected has a peak luminosity 5 times the quiescent flux.

 The TESS sample profits from the mission's observing strategy, allowing us to identify {\Nconfirmedhyperflarestars} flaring stars with {\Nconfirmedhyperflares} individual flares that fulfill the \citet{Chang2018} criterion of at least doubling the stellar brightness.
 A list of these targets can be created from Table~\ref{tab:catalog_per_flare} by sorting by the amplitude column.